govindarajanv/CKS/notes.md

 - To scan an image ```$ trivy image --severity=CRITICAL,HIGH nginx | grep CRITICAL```
 - For image policy webhook, mount the entire folder path without trailing "/" after the folder name instead of mounting each files
 - If shasum or shas512sum is not available then install using ```apt install hashalot```
+- Use "echo -n <string"| base64" as "-n" will ignore newline character